The procedure for dental implant surgery, from start to finish.

 Dental implants require a surgical procedure which replaces damaged or missing teeth with artificial ones that look and act like the real thing.
 The procedure also replaces the tooth root with small metal “screws” which hold in the artificial teeth.

-Implants can be used when:
+Implants may be suitable when:

-• One or more teeth is missing.
+- One or more teeth are missing

 This Mayo Clinic article provides a full breakdown of what dental implants entail.